dhongz/AdamsFF-Pub/README.md

-Archive (used to do rankings but shifted to LLM Agent):
+## Archive (used to do rankings but shifted to LLM Agent)
-Fantasy Football Ranking for the Adams Fantasy Football League
+## Fantasy Football Ranking for the Adams Fantasy Football League

 Quick and dirty version of career rankings and performance.